 To make you need around 1 cup of flour, preferably chapati flour.
 (I don’t have this so I use half bread flour and half plain flour.)

 Now add a good pinch of salt and 1/3 cup of warm water (added slowly).
-You need to get a non sticky dough.
-So keep working the dough until you have a wet-isa dough which is not sticking to your hands.
+You need to get a non-sticky dough.
+So keep working the dough until you have a

-Flour the surface and roll 2-3 inch pieces into a very thin sheets.
-At this point you can add some crushed fennel seeds to taste (i like this).
+Flour the surface and roll 2-3 inch pieces into very thin sheets.
+At this point, you can add some crushed fennel seeds to taste (i like this).

 On a medium hot pan, place the rolled dough onto the pan and press down.
 Once it starts to colour or small humps form, turn over.
 It might swell with air and puff up, if it does, just press it down with a spatula until it is slightly coloured and warmed on both sides.

 You may need to experiment on temperatures but you will soon get the perfect thickness of dough and the perfect temperature for a delicious chapati.